mcharouk/aws/Certification/genAIDeveloper.md

   * can use Valkey, MemoryDB, Opensearch
   * **Prompt caching exists in Bedrock**
 * In Bedrock we can cache **static information** by using checkpoints to not always embedding it
-* You have to hit cache enough to have a good ROI, because writes are usually mpre expensive
+* You have to hit cache enough to have a good ROI, because writes are usually more expensive
 * Edge Caching : Can use CloudFront too, but no GenAI, so it can work if queries are exactly the same.
 * Deterministic Request Hashing : requests with minor variations, such as formatting differences, whitespace changes, altered parameter ordering, or punctuation shifts, still resolve to the same cache entry.
 * Result Fingerprinting : generates a unique fingerprint of a model’s output, allowing the system to detect when future inference attempts would produce the same or nearly identical result